F5Networks/charts/src/stable/f5-bigip-ctlr/README.md

 args.bigip_url | The management IP for your BIG-IP device | **Required**, no default args.partition | BIG-IP partition the ctlr will manage | f5-bigip-ctlr
 args.log_level | Log detail | DEBUG for incubation chart
-args.verify_interval | Interval, in seconds, at which to verify BIG-IP settings | 2 for incubation args.node_poll_interval | Interval, in seconds, at which to poll the cluster | 1 for incubation
+args.verify_interval | Interval, in seconds, at which to verify BIG-IP settings | Default is 30 args.node_poll_interval | Interval, in seconds, at which to poll the cluster | Default is 30

 See the Controller documentation for a full list of [configuration parameters](http://clouddocs.f5.com/products/connectors/k8s-bigip-ctlr/latest/#controller-configuration-parameters).